Table of Contents

 Test the Installation

-After installing and optionally restarting the Raspberry Pi, you can test the installation and configuration.
+After installing and optionally restarting the Raspberry Pi (I had to restart), you can test the installation and configuration.
 The dongle is slightly on the bigger side and the Raspberry Pi crams all four USB ports together.
 This may be tricky and depending on your peripherals, may require a USB extension cord to not put stress on the ports.
 That is the one downside to the Raspberry Pi for me, wires and wires and wires!
 (Also, why the heck are there no USB-C ports on this thing…in 2024?)

 Type the following command to test the device.